-Title: Annual Performance Report 2020-21 Purpose: To advise Cabinet on the Annual Public Performance Report 2020-21.
-Recommendation: That Cabinet agrees to: a) Approve the Annual Public Performance Report 2020-21 set out at appendix one; note the status of the Council's performance indicators and actions at appendices two and three; and c) refer this report to the Audit and Scrutiny Committee for further consideration.
+Title: Annual Performance Report 2020-21 Purpose: To advise the Audit and Scrutiny Committee on the Annual Public Performance Report 2020-21.
+Recommendation: That the Audit and Scrutiny Committee agrees to: a) Note the Annual Public Performance Report 2020-21 set out at appendix one; and b) Note the status of the Council's performance indicators and actions at appendices two and three.